ktnyt/imascg/README.md

   - callee (optional): filters the callees by given character ID.
   - called (optional): filters the called values with regular expression.
   - remark (optional): filters the remark values with regular expression.
-  - limit (optional): limits the number of items returned.
-  - skip (optional): skips the number of items to return from.
-  - union (optional): if truthy, caller and callee are filtered in a OR manner.
 - Response:
   - 200: a list of filtered calltable instances.